cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 This action allows to take a back up of the database and store to S3 use for restore for point in time recovery.

+## Example

+:o: this section will include an example on how to interact with the AuroraDB in python.

 ## References

 * <https://aws.amazon.com/rds/aurora/>